Top 4 Fruit Trees That Grow Best in Texas Yards

 Unlike peaches and pears, fig trees do not require chilling periods; however, short cold spells can help to break dormancy.
 Overall, figs grow best in a moderate climate; not too warm and not too cold.

-There are some fig varieties for whole Texas, based on fig growth preference.
+There are some fig varieties for the whole of Texas, based on fig growth preference.

 When and How to Plant Figs in Texas?